theophilelouvel/personal-site/posts/karatsuba-in-plain-english.md

 //8539734222673567065463550869546574495034888535765114961879601127067743044893204848617875072216249073013374895871952806582723184n
 ```

-We've done it!
-This yields the right result, and in a matter of seconds! 🥳
+This yields the right result, and in a matter of (milli)seconds!
+We've done it! 🥳

-There's a caveat, though: Because we're working with strings and that the `.substring()` method only accepts regular integers, not `BigInt`, we can't really perform the "Gauss step" without running into various issues such as `RangeError: Maximum call stack size exceeded` or losing precision when adding up the numbers.
+But how to implement the full-blown Karatsuba algorithm then?

 For the algorithm to be complete and an accurate implementation, **we will need to implement custom add, multiply and subtract functions that work with Strings or Vectors** (depending on what we choose), allowing us to work without loosing any precision.